Royal Saudi Air Force

-The Royal Saudi Air Force currently has approximately 1,106 aircraft, 40,000 active personnel, 23,000 recruits, 9 wings, +99 squadrons, and a Special Forces unit dedicated to combat search and rescue.
+The Royal Saudi Air Force currently has wings, squadrons, and a special forces unit dedicated to combat search and rescue.

-The RSAF has developed from a largely defensive military force into one with an advanced offensive capability, and maintains the third largest fleet of F-15s after the U.S. and Japanese air forces.
+The RSAF has developed from a largely defensive military force into one with an advanced offensive capability, and maintains the second largest fleet of F-15 Eagles after the USAF.

-The backbone of the RSAF is currently the Boeing F-15 Eagle, with the Panavia Tornado also forming a major component.
+The backbone of the RSAF is currently the F-15 Eagle, with the Panavia Tornado also forming a major component.
 The Tornado and many other aircraft were delivered under the Al Yamamah contracts with British Aerospace (now BAE Systems).

 The RSAF ordered various weapons in the 1990s, including Sea Eagle anti-ship missiles, laser-guided bombs and gravity bombs.
 Al-Salam, a successor to the Al Yamamah agreement will see 48 Eurofighter Typhoons delivered by BAE.